dsl-unibe-ch/CAS_NLP_M4/README.md

     9. Once the session has started, open it.
 2. Change into the directory with `cd CAS_NLP_M4`
 3. Pull latest github repo updates with `git pull`
-3. Set the kernel to this new python environment on the notebook.
+4. Set the kernel to this new python environment on the notebook.
+If kernel is not found, repeat the steps mentioned in **First Time Steps**

 CAS_NLP_M4/.venv/bin/python -m pip install -U ipykernel